 This issue brief studies SABIC’s importance to energy and chemical businesses worldwide, and it raises questions about whether the merger with Aramco will require a substantial reorganization of SABIC—along with accompanying concerns about both the workforce and jobs.
-It also examines Aramco’s inner workings and explains why its acquisition of SABIC serves Aramco’s efforts to integrate upstream and downstream companies in the energy sector.
 Finally, it analyses the relationship between Aramco and SABIC, and what the merger’s implications will be for the intricate relationship between the various bureaucracies and the leadership in Saudi Arabia.

-This analysis was conducted before the massive attack on September 14, 2019, on Aramco’s oil-processing facilities at Abqaiq.96Ben Hubbard, Palko Karasz and Stanley Reed, “Two Major Saudi Oil Installations Hit by Drone Strike, and U.S. Blames Iran,” New York Times, September 15, 2019, https://www.nytimes.com/2019/09/14/world/middleeast/saudi-arabia-refineries-drone-attack.html.
-The damage from the attack cut Aramco’s production capacity by two to three million barrels/day (b/d).
-The attack occurred almost two weeks after a series of decrees issued by Saudi Crown Prince Mohammad bin Salman (MBS) removing Saudi Energy, Industry, and Mineral Resources Minister Khalid Al-Falih from his position at the head of the ministry, as well as from the board and chairmanship of Aramco.
-Al-Falih was replaced by PIF Chief Executive Officer (CEO) Yasir Al-Rumayyan.
-In spite of these significant events, the new leaderships at Aramco and the ministry are proceeding with the IPO of Aramco, although it is likely that some delay will be incurred.
+On September 14, 2019, Iran attacked Aramco’s oil-processing facilities at Abqaiq.
+The damage from the attack cut Aramco’s production capacity by two to three million barrels/day (b/d) for a few days.
+The attack occurred almost two weeks after a series of decrees issued by Saudi Crown Prince Mohammad bin Salman (MBS) removing Saudi Minister of Energy Khalid Al-Falih from his position at the head of the Ministry of Energy, which was previously the Ministry of Energy, Industry, and Mineral Resources, as well as from the board and chairmanship of Aramco.
+Al-Falih was replaced at the ministry by Prince Abdulaziz bin Salman, and at Aramco by Governor of the PIF Yasir Al-Rumayyan.
+In spite of these significant events, the new leaderships at Aramco and the ministry have proceeded with the IPO of Aramco, albeit on a diminished scale.
 On the other hand, these developments should not directly affect the Aramco-SABIC merger.
 However, the shifts in leadership will have lasting implications for Aramco’s future strategy and direction, and they throw the tensions between Saudi technocrats and MBS into sharp relief, highlighting the importance of understanding the dynamics between SABIC, Aramco, and the PIF.

 There has been a division of labor in the kingdom’s chemical industry between Aramco and SABIC.
 Aramco mostly produces chemicals from the liquid products obtained from crude oil, mainly naphtha, which are then transformed by Aramco’s joint ventures—Sadara Chemical Company and Petro Rabigh.
 For its part, SABIC processes the various gases—mainly methane, ethane, propane, and butane—into hundreds of chemicals, including fertilizers.